d3signer/lighthouse/README.md

 # lighthouse
-Simulate a lighthouse at night.
+Simulate a lighthouse with rotating navigation light.

 Uses CSS 3d transforms to rotate the lighthouse light beam.
 Tested on Chrome & Firefox.
 Works best on Chrome.